AnuraagRath/SelfDrivingCar-using-NEAT/README.md

 - 5 input Nodes, 8 Hidden Nodes and 2 output nodes:

-##### The 5 input nodes are for - "the x pos from height, y pos from nearest width, top pos, bottom pos, velocity of the car"
+##### The 5 input nodes take in - "the x pos from height, y pos from nearest width, top pos, bottom pos, velocity of the car"

 ![basic NN architecture](/img/5.png)